Adaptive Soft Error Protection for Neural Network Processing: Introduction

 \item We analyze input vulnerability and identify significant disparities in responses to soft errors, paving the way for adaptive fault-tolerant strategies.

 \item We propose a lightweight GNN model that effectively captures input- and component-specific soft error vulnerabilities while enabling real-time vulnerability prediction.

-\item Building on the vulnerability predictor, we develop an adaptive fault-tolerant strategy that dynamically adjusts protection intensity based on the predicted vulnerability of each neural network component.
+\item Building on the vulnerability predictor, we develop an adaptive fault-tolerant strategy that dynamically adjusts protection intensity based on the predicted vulnerability of each neural network input and component.

-\item Experimental results on various datasets and NNs demonstrate that the proposed adaptive strategy, integrated with a classical fault-tolerant approach, reduces computational overhead by an average of 42.12\% without compromising reliability, compared to static vulnerability-based approaches.
+\item Experimental results on various datasets and neural networks demonstrate that the proposed adaptive strategy, integrated with a classical fault-tolerant approach, reduces computational overhead by an average of 42.12\% without compromising reliability, compared to static vulnerability-based approaches.

 \end{itemize}